EugeneDz/react-hoc-dimensions/README.md

 # react-hoc-dimensions

-A [higher order component](https://reactjs.org/docs/higher-order-components.html) that can be used to passing the window dimensions into your component as props.
+A [higher-order component](https://reactjs.org/docs/higher-order-components.html) that can be used to passing the window dimensions into your component as props.

 # Installation